 As a company or hiring manager, you should always be looking for new ways to attract the best employees.
 So what draws an applicant’s attention?
-Offering perks at work that bring new employees in and keep them in your company!
+Offering perks at work that bring new employees in and keep them thriving at your company.

 In fact, a recent survey reported that around three-quarters of millennials would trade some salary for better benefits like flexible work hours and mentorship opportunities, per CNBC.